-My research interests are divided into two main areas: (1) Dionysius the Areopagite, focusing on the interpretations of the Divine Names and Mystical Theology in terms of the Greek Patristic\Eastern Orthodox, Latin Scholastic, and Neoplatonic traditions; (2) Poverty and social marginalization, focusing on philosophical and theological approaches to these issues.
+My principal area of research at present is compassion and the spiritual life within the Orthodox Christian tradition.
+This new area adds to my longstanding interests in (1) Dionysius the Areopagite, focusing on the interpretations of the Divine Names and Mystical Theology in terms of the Greek Patristic/Eastern Orthodox, Latin Scholastic, and Neoplatonic traditions; and (2) poverty and social marginalization, focusing on philosophical and theological approaches to these issues.

-I regularly teach undergraduate courses in Philosophy of Human Nature, Theory of Ethics, and Metaphysics.
-At the graduate level, I most often teach the course, Plotinus and Early Christian Neoplatonism.
-In recent years, I’ve taught special topics courses in Dionysius the Areopagite, Greek Patristic/Byzantine Philosophy, and Needs and Human Welfare.
+I regularly teach undergraduate courses in Theory of Ethics and Applied Ethics.
+In recent years at the graduate level, I have taught Plato as well as Plotinus and Early Christian Neoplatonism.
+I’ve taught special topics courses in Dionysius the Areopagite, Greek Patristic/Byzantine Philosophy, and Needs and Human Welfare.

 I am a priest of the Orthodox Church in America.